 Mr. Brass serves on the New Jersey Supreme Court District V-C Fee Arbitration Committee.

-In November 2019, Mr. Brass spoke at the NJSBA Mid-Year Meeting, on the topic of Hot Tips for Litigators - How to improve your Criminal case through motion practice.
+In November 2019, Mr. Brass spoke at the NJSBA Mid-Year Meeting, in San Juan, Puerto Rico, on the topic of Hot Tips for Litigators - How to improve your Criminal case through motion practice.
 In November 2018, Mr. Brass returned to Rome to moderate and speak at the NJSBA's Mid-Year Meeting Criminal Educational Track Program.
 In October 2017, Mr. Brass was the moderator of the "Criminal Law through Spanish Eyes panel, in Madrid.
 In November 2015, Mr. Brass moderated a panel, in New Orleans, on Prosecuting and Defending the Police Officer.
 In November 2014, Mr. Brass moderated a panel, in Paris, France on the topic of Bail Reform and Speedy Trial Issues, at the NJSBA Mid-Year Meeting.
 In November 2013, Mr. Brass was a panelist, in Rome, Italy on the topic of Forfeiture and Debarment in criminal cases.
 In November 2011, Mr. Brass lectured in Dublin, Ireland on the topic of White Collar Crime and Money Laundering; and, in October 2012, in Las Vegas, Nevada on the topic of Prosecutorial Misconduct.
 Mr. Brass has been on the faculty of the National Association of Attorneys General White Collar Crime Trial Program at Washington University in St. Louis, Missouri.